Is it worth considering investing in a private company?

 A PLC needs at least two directors whereas only one is required for a private company.
 If there is just one person who makes all management decisions, they can be more prone to taking risks compared to a PLC with an experienced board of directors, or at least one other director who is able to challenge them.

 Although there is the potential for higher rewards, investing in a private company will normally come with more risks.
-In general there is less regulation and transparency in respect of private limited companies compared to PLCs.
+In general, there is less regulation and transparency in respect of private limited companies compared to PLCs.

 So there you have it…

 Investing in private companies may not be as simple as buying stock in publicly traded firms, and there are obvious disadvantages, such as selling shares further down the line.
-However, there are several means to invest in privately-held businesses and clearly there are a handful of benefits enjoyed by investors.
+However, there are several means to invest in privately-held businesses and clearly, there are a handful of benefits enjoyed by investors.

-If you any questions please leave them in the comments section below and I will get back straight back to you.
+If you have any questions please leave them in the comments section below and I will get back straight back to you.